WakiMak/trentent.github.io-forked/_posts/2013-11-15-error-launching-batch-file-from-within-appv-5-bubble.md

 <div>
   <p>
-    This worked for AppV 4.6 without issue. Â Now with AppV 5 I get an error, PATH NOT FOUND when trying to launch this script.
+    This worked for AppV 4.6 without issue.
+Now with AppV 5 I get an error, PATH NOT FOUND when trying to launch this script.
   </p>

   <div style="clear: both; text-align: center;">